 - *_encrypt – the shellcode is encrypted using the selected encryption algorithm

-After you have selected your payload, the next step, if using a shellcode_inject payload, is to generate the shellcode you will use.
-Most people may use msfvenom to generate the payload within Veil, however another option is to use Veil-Ordnance.
-Veil-Evasion can directly invoke Veil-Ordnance to generate shellcode and pass it into your payload.
+If using a shellcode_inject payload, the next step after selecting your payload, is to generate the shellcode you will use.
+Most people may use msfvenom to generate the payload within Veil.
+However another option is to use Veil-Ordnance: Veil-Evasion can directly invoke Veil-Ordnance to generate shellcode and pass it into your payload.
 You can choose this option when you’re prompted to generate or supply shellcode.
-Rather than choosing msfvenom, choose option one with to use Ordnance.
+As shown in the picture below, rather than choosing “2 – MSFVenom”, choose “1 – Ordnance”.